Fusion/kittendns/README.md

 # FAQ

 Q: I noticed that you are storing similar records in separate structures.
 For instance, there is one entry for a A (v4) record, and another entry for its AAAA (v6) counterpart.
-This is wastful!
+This is wasteful!

 A: You are correct.
 However, I should not store both entries using the same key because they can both be capitalized differently.
 And, little known fact, capitalization in DNS can be a security feature.